By the late medieval period, development in church music had led to the standardisation of many advanced musical features.

 One of the most notable forms of music that existed in Germany during the late medieval period was that produced by the groups of wandering flagellants.
 These flagellants wandered from place to place and composed music addressed to God as penitence for their sins.

-Towards the end of the late medieval period, musical composition started becoming highly elaborate and began to utilise a mannerist style.
+Towards the end of the late medieval period, musical composition started becoming highly elaborate and began to utilize a mannerist style.

 This style was marked by attempts to mix different regional styles of music and by the use of highly complex rhythms and melodies, often unusually sophisticated for the time.